-he package used and also the settings are given and the references are included the summary thats shown at the end of the analysis.
-A complete R session information is given at the end of the summary. ummar of finished projects can be viewed by opening the corresponding project in RobiNA and choosing the “browse” option.
+This feature is in fact present in the submitted version of RobiNA...
+The packages used and also the settings are given and the references are included the summary that is shown at the end of the analysis.
+A complete R session information is given at the end of the summary.
+Summaries of finished projects can be viewed by opening the corresponding project in RobiNA and choosing the “browse” option.
 Several analysis summaries can be opened in parallel allowing for comparison of the results.
+However, as this information appears to be easily overlooked, it is now provided as an additional output (PDF) file that is automatically generated and saved in the project folder.

 7-It has been demonstrated that there is a bias in the CG content of RNA-seq.
 And there is package trying to solve that.
 It would be good to add this to the tool.

-e have added the GC content bias correction methods described by Risso et al., 2011 (package EDASeq) as an option in the statistics settings panel.
+This is a very good suggestion, we have therefore added the GC content bias correction methods described by Risso et al., 2011 (package EDASeq) as an option in the statistics settings panel.
 When this option is not activated, the normalization will be performed according to the methods suggested in the edgeR and DESeq packages.

 Referee: 2 Comments for the Author In this paper the authors present a bioinformatic tool for analyzing RNAseq data.
 The application covers all required steps (i.e., quality control, mapping, assessment for differential expression, ...) except for normalization.
 I assume that this step is performed using the methods described in DESeq and edgeR packages.
 However, this can be a limitation since these methods do not consider, for instance, GC-content information.
 The program also considers the use of raw data as well as mapped data obtained from other tools (sam/bam files).
 I found the interface to be intuitive and user friendly.
 Furthermore, most of the options are automatized so that non-specialized users can use it without any problem.
 The Quality Control (QC) plots are well documented and it considers several QC filters.
 The application is well documented and easy to be installed.
 I believe that both the topic and application are of great interest for research community.
 However, I have found several problems when analysing real data.
 Herein, I provide a list of them: Major comments -------------------------------------------- A. RNAseq Normalization There is a lot of literature about RNAseq normalization procedures that are also available at Bioconductor (e.g., EDAseq, cqn, ...).
 As I previously mentioned, I assume that this step is performed using the own methods proposed by DESeq and edgeR packages (I could not check it because the program crashes before doing it).
 These other normalization methods should be implemented since it has been shown that results may be biased when, for example, GC-content is not considered in the normalization step.

-s already mentioned in the response to issue no. 7 of reviewer 1, we have included the GC content bias correction methods described by Risso et al., 2011 and implemented in the EDASeq Bioconductor package.
+This is indeed an excellent suggestion and as already mentioned in the response to issue no. 7 of reviewer 1, we have included the GC content bias correction methods described by Risso et al., 2011 and implemented in the EDASeq Bioconductor package.
 Users can select this GC content normalization of the statistics settings panel and specify which combination of within- and between lane normalization is to be applied.
 If this option is not selected, the normalization methods described in the selected DE analysis package will be used.
 B. General practical issues 1.
 When selecting as input a SAM/BAM file, if you try to go backwards it forgets about your selection and takes you to the menu of read mapping